dstegen/teamwork-ds/README.md

 #### TeamWorking WebApp by Daniel Stegen ####

 ## Introduction ##
 TeamWork-DS intends to integrate many modern team working tools in one App.
-Project based workflow with tasks/issues/ticket tracking, kanban boards for planing, chat functions for communication and docs for longtime documentation.
+Project based workflow with tasks/issues/ticket tracking, kanban boards for planing, calendars and reminders, chat functions for communication and docs for longtime documentation.

 ## Features ##
 - Organize your work in projects with tasks/issues/bugs
 - Comment on the issues
 - Communicate about projects and in private chats
+- view projects on kanban boards
+- view projects on calendar
+- free trello-like boards for additional orangisation
+- calendar

 ## Important notice ##
 ***At the moment TeamWork-DS is more a "proof-of-concept" project and not ready for production!***